 Stir in some chopped basil, and some Italian seasoning.
-Add in a box of penne pasta, and top with a few handfuls of baby spinach.
+Add in a box of penne pasta.

 Close the lid, turn the vent to “sealing,” and set the Instant Pot to Manual for 5 minutes.
 It will probably take 10-15 minutes to reach pressure.

 Once the timer goes off, allow a 5 minute natural pressure release (AKA, don’t touch it for 5 minutes), then quick release the rest.

 Stir in half of the shredded mozzarella, and a few handfuls of chopped baby spinach.
 Top with the rest of the mozzarella, and enjoy!